-The JWSE principles align with the University's Code of Professional Conduct and values on 'ambition and excellence', 'curiosity and discovery', 'integrity and truth' and 'an inclusive community'.
-We value diversity in all aspects of our activity and believe that School and individual success are elevated by integrity, equality, and respectful, collegiate, and inclusive behaviours across all job families.
+The JWSE aligns with the University's Code of Professional Conduct and values on 'ambition and excellence', 'curiosity and discovery', 'integrity and truth' and 'an inclusive community'.
+In line with this, we value diversity in all aspects of our activity and believe that School and individual success are elevated by integrity, equality, and respectful, collegiate, and inclusive behaviours across all job families.